DylanKojiCheslin/linearSystemSolver/README.md

 1. (switch) switch 2 rows positions
 2. (scaling) multiply every entry in a row by a non-zero constant
-3. (addition) replace a row with its sum and a multiple of a different row and a non-zero constant
+3. (rowReplacement) replace a row with its sum and a multiple of a different row and a non-zero constant

 ```javascript